Computational-Plant-Science/colmap_test_dev/README.md

 We needs a CUDA_ARCH_BIN flag to be set in order to compile the binaries with the correct CUDA architecture.

 If this flag is not set correctly, the final use of the binaries would fail.
-[Reference NVIDIA Developer Program (Your GPU Compute Capability)](https://developer.nvidia.com/cuda-gpus)

 For example, Volta GPU (v100), NVIDIA V100 has Compute Capability as 7.0